Rouhani to woo business in Davos but Iran hurdles abound

 But the potential of a market of 76 million people in a country with some of the world’s biggest oil and gas reserves is a magnet for foreign firms seeking long-term opportunities.

-Iran has said it wants seven energy companies - Shell (RDSa.L), Total (TOTF.PA), ENI (ENI.MI), OMV (OMVV.VI) and Statoil (STL.OL) from Europe, as well as U.S. majors Exxon Mobil (XOM.N) and ConocoPhillips (COP.N) - to return.
+Iran has said it wants seven energy companies - Shell , Total, ENI, OMV and Statoil from Europe, as well as U.S. majors Exxon Mobil and ConocoPhillips - to return.

-French auto makers Renault (RENA.PA) and Peugeot (PEUP.PA) attended an automotive conference in Iran already last November, while Iran’s ancient airline fleet may one day offer opportunities to Boeing (BA.N) and Airbus (AIR.PA).
+French auto makers Renault and Peugeot attended an automotive conference in Iran already last November, while Iran’s ancient airline fleet may one day offer opportunities to Boeing and Airbus.

 Bijan Khajehpour, a Vienna-based Iranian business consultant, said there were the beginnings of a “gold rush” mood in Tehran, with Russia and China racing to pin down oil-for-goods barter deals before Western companies arrive with the technology that Iran most wants.
 “We’re getting enquiries now from a lot of old clients and some new clients,” said Khajehpour, managing partner of Atieh International.